-h The Bank's most severe EVE sensitivity is the parallel shock down, with an absolute increase in EVE of \pounds 73.4m, representing a Supervisory Outlier Test result of 7.7% (Δ EVE as a percentage of Tier 1 capital), within the regulatory 15% threshold.
-The most significant driver of the sensitivity relates to exclusion of Bank's reserves spread evenly over 5 years 4 months investment period resulting in a decline in EVE of \pounds 80.4m, as well as estimated changes in customer behaviour and use of embedded product optionality.
+The Bank's most severe EVE sensitivity is the parallel shock up, with an absolute increase in EVE of £68.6m, representing a Supervisory Outlier Test result of 7.1% ( $\Delta$ EVE as a percentage of Tier 1 capital), within the regulatory 15% threshold.
+The most significant driver of the sensitivity relates to exclusion of Bank's reserves spread evenly over 5 years 4 months investment period resulting in a decline in EVE h q of £76.6m, as well as estimated changes in customer behaviour and use of embedded product optionality.

-The parallel shock up, a 250-basis point increase in GBP interest rates, is the Bank's most material NII sensitivity with an increase in NII of £9.4m.
-NII sensitivity is driven primarily by Retail current accounts and SME liabilities, resulting in an increase to NII of £27.1m and £30.1m respectively.
+The parallel shock down, a 250-basis point decrease in GBP interest rates, is the Bank's most material NII sensitivity with a decrease in NII of £28.4m.
+NII sensitivity is driven primarily by Retail current accounts and SME liabilities, resulting in a decrease to NII of £23.9m and £19.5m respectively.
 The absence of product-specific interest rate floor for customer product rates and the Bank's structural hedges both provide a protection for NII in the shock down scenario.